heinpeter/chrome_extensions/Speedy-Rendering/README.md

 Developer's HUB / Changelog

+2.0.3.5
+- removed normalizer code, favoring overriding anyway...
++ adding another prefix (to make thing generic for copy paste, really just for me...)
+- removing zoom from touch-action, to make it compatible with older browsers too (just "pan-x pan-y")...

 2.0.3.4
 * keeping the gentle-inheritance-rule, but modifying the from HTML to * again, to specificall address every element (but w/o ::before/::after yet).
 * adding !important override for every stage start/ready/load again.